DataDog/documentation/content/en/mobile/_index.md

 {{% /tab %}}
 {{% tab "Android" %}}

-- Open the Android Widget Picker.
-- Either long press your home screen, or long press the Datadog app icon.
+- Long press on your home screen.
-- Tap on "Widgets".
+- Tap the "Widgets" button on your home screen editor.
 If you have app shortcuts, it might appear as just an icon on the top right corner of the bubble.
+- Drag the widget to your desired, on-screen home screen.
-- Drag the Monitor Saved Views widget on your home screen.
+- Resize the widget to fit your preference.
+To show more saved views, increase the length of the widget on your mobile home screen.

 {{% /tab %}}